buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Rarity:** Rare; **Cost:** 2500 gp

 when wearing this **robe**, a character immediately understands its power.
 A robe of blending allows the character to blend into the surroundings, whatever they may be, and to hide.
 You have +1d6 on Stealth checks to hide in shadows.
 The wearer can take on the appearance of another humanoid at will, as with the *Alter Self* spell (Change Appearance).
 In this case, the wearer' \*\*s friends and those who know them very well are instinctively aware of their true identity.

+### Robe of Camouflage

+**Rarity:** Uncommon; **Cost:** 3500 gp

+this **robe** has a shifting pattern that blends with the surrounding environment.
+While wearing this robe with its hood up, you have advantage on Dexterity (Stealth) checks made to hide, as the robe' \*\*s color shifts to camouflage you.
+Wisdom (Perception) checks made to see you have disadvantage.
+Pulling the hood up or down requires 2 Actions.

 ### Robe of the Archmage